IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.2.1 Authorization Server Metadata option
 This option enables automated configuration of Resource Servers and Authorization Clients by enabling them to pull configuration metadata directly from the Authorization Server.

-An Authorization Client that supports this option shall...
+TODO: An Authorization Client that supports this option shall...

 An Authorization Server that supports this option shall...